-Use this page to view the initialization status for a scale-out deployment or to join a report server to a scale-out deployment.
+Use the Scale-out Deployment page in Reporting Services Configuration Manager to view the initialization status for a scale-out deployment or to join a report server to a scale-out deployment.
+A scale-out deployment refers to two or more report server instances that share a single report server database.

 An initialized report server describes a server that can encrypt and decrypt sensitive data that is stored in a report server database (stored credentials and connection strings are examples of encrypted data that is stored in the database).
 Report server initialization is a requirement for report server operations.

-A scale-out deployment refers to two or more report server instances that share a single report server database.
-This configuration is used in the following scenarios:
+A scale-out deployment is used in the following scenarios:

 As a prerequisite for load balancing multiple report servers in a server cluster.
 Before you can load balance multiple report servers, you must first configure them to share the same report server database.